idivyanshbansal/volmeter-blynk/README.md

 # volmeter Blynk

 Make a potential divider across the analog pin and the voltage you are checking.
-Resistance vales are mention in code as well.
+Resistance values are mentioned in the code as well.